ICP-Hacker-House/ICP_Hacker_House_Bali/README.md

 [You can pick ideas from](https://github.com/dfinity/grant-rfps/blob/main/requests-for-startups.md)

 **How to Get Started:**
-1. Attend the coding and tutorial sessions in the hacker house if you prefer to develop in Type Script;
+1. Attend the coding and tutorial sessions in the hacker house if you prefer to develop in TypeScript;
 2. Or if you are already a Rust or Motoko developer, watch this [Youtube tutorial video](https://www.youtube.com/watch?v=gEuI43g1m94) to get an overview of the [IC-ETH-Starter] project.

 #### Fully on-chain dapps - Total Prize pool of USD 5k